 Citrix products use standard Public Key Infrastructure (PKI) as a framework and trust infrastructure.
-In sample deployment B, you configure one server certificate on the Secure Gateway, and the Web Interface.
-You also configure a certificate on each computer running MetaFrame Presentation Server.
+In sample deployment B, you configure one server certificate on the Secure Gateway, and one on the Web Interface.
+You also configure a certificate on each computer running Citrix Presentation Server.
 For further details, see the relevant Administrator's Guides.